-- 20.1 Hiring of Employees: The LBPL shall have adequate screening procedures in place to ensure high standards when hiring employees.
-It identifies the key positions within its own organization structure having regard to the risk of money laundering and terrorist financing and the size of its business and ensure the employees taking up such key positions are suitable and competent to perform their duties. - 20.2 Training of Employees: LBPL shall have an ongoing employee training program so that the members of the staff are adequately trained in AML and CFT procedures.
+21.2 Training of Employees: LBPL shall have an ongoing employee training program so that the members of the staff are adequately trained in AML and CFT procedures.
 Training requirements shall have specific focuses for frontline staff, back office staff, compliance staff, risk management staff and staff dealing with new clients.
 It is crucial that all those concerned fully understand the rationale behind these directives, obligations and requirements, implement them consistently and are sensitive to the risks of their systems being misused by unscrupulous elements.

-21. Investor Education:
+22. Investor Education:

-21.1 Implementation of AML/CFT measures requires LBPL to demand certain information from investors which may be of personal nature or has hitherto never been called for.
+22.1 Implementation of AML/CFT measures requires LBPL to demand certain information from investors which may be of personal nature or has hitherto never been called for.
 Such information can include documents evidencing source of funds/income tax returns/bank records etc. This can sometimes lead to raising of questions by the client with regard to the motive and purpose of collecting such information.
 There is, therefore, a need for LBPL to sensitize its clients about these requirements as the ones emanating from AML and CFT framework.
 LBPL shall prepare specific literature/ pamphlets etc. so as to educate the client of the objectives of the AML/CFT program.